JeanTheDreamer/Diagnostic-Tool-for-Assessing-and-Increasing-the-Sustainability-of-Renewable-Energy-Projects/README.md

 1. Start by navigating to the "Questionnaire" sheet in the Excel workbook.
 2. Enter your project data in the designated fields and select applicable SDGs.
 3. Use the macro-enabled buttons to process data and generate the report:
- - Click the "Target" button to generate the "MasterList" of the questionnaire.
+ - Click the "Target" button to generate the "Master List" of the questionnaire.
- - View results in the "MasterList" sheet, by clicking "Analyse SDG" and/or "Analyse Tags" to evaluate the project's SDG alignment.
+ - View results in the "Master List" sheet, by clicking "Analyse SDG" and/or "Analyse Tags" to evaluate the project's sustainbility.
 4. Save or print the output directly from Excel for presentation or further analysis.

 ## License